 The Hike to the Spillway Flat (out and back, ¼ mi)

 From this reference point, (end of asphalt) off to the right you will see what looks like another dam with a large concrete flat area in front of it.
 This is called a spillway.
 Spillways are often as expensive as the dam itself because they use so much concrete.
 And yet they rarely go into action, usually “never” in the history of the dam.
 Its only purpose is to save the dam in the once in 400 year storm conditions predicted for that region.
 Notice that the flat area of dirt has been extended several hundred feet north.
 Walk north from the reference point (end of asphalt) along side the lovely trees all the way to where the dirt has been piled up on the north end of this flat area.
 Scamper up that soft dirt pile and take in the best view north into the flood basin.
 On the left end of this dirt pile you will be able to see the San Gabriel Mountains from Mt.
 Lowe on the left to Mt.
 Baldy on the right.
 Out to that scenic view spot and back to the reference point is ¼ mile and from the Harbor entrance is a half mile.

 Hydrologists and flood control architects call the 220 acre recreational area (which we rent from the Army Corp of Engineers, the “impoundment area.”
 That’s where the water is stored during a storm.
 There is also the “catchment area” from which the water is gathered, and for this dam it is 234 square miles.
 (The Fullerton Dam in contrast has a catchment area of only 5 square miles.)
 For more on the engineering aspect of our dams click on–> Dams and Spillways of Fullerton.
 Notice while you are up there how much this flat area looks like a park.
 All that’s missing is the grass and people.
-It’s 2.5 acres of weed free flatness next to a road, yet not a house or building in sight.
+It’s 2.5 acres of weed free flatness next to an asphalt road, yet not a house or building in sight; the ideal spot for a park.